JayceSoul/Flask_App/README.md

 A site I made for a group project for CPS530
 It's objective was to simiply demo the use of Semetic UI as frontend and Flask as backend.
 Functionalitly was a bonus.

+In this project I learned The following:

+-Flask templating which is to use code blocks to display html code lessening repetition.
+-How to create routes
+-The creation of forms and how to handle the response using Flask -How to handle form verification with Flask
+-Creation of databases and models
+-How to allow Flask to read and write data to the database -How to handle user authorization so that users can only delete/update their own posts

+Lastly I deployed the application I made to pythonanywhere: http://jonathanong.pythonanywhere.com/

+Here is a link to my group's report: https://davidpep.github.io/CPS530TermProject/index.html Here is the link to the report github folder: https://github.com/DavidPep/CPS530TermProject

 To create this application I refered:

 Flask documentation: